segmentio/segment-docs/src/connections/destinations/catalog/surveysparrow/index.md

 ---
 {% include content/plan-grid.md name="actions" %}

-[SurveySparrow](https://surveysparrow.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is an end to end omnichannel experience management platform that bundles Customer Experience and Employee Experience tools such as NPS, Offline, Chat, Classic, and 360 Surveys which are mobile-first, highly engaging, and user-friendly.
+[SurveySparrow](https://surveysparrow.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} is an end-to-end omnichannel experience management platform that bundles Customer Experience and Employee Experience tools such as NPS, Offline, Chat, Classic, and 360 Surveys which are mobile-first, highly engaging, and user-friendly.

 This destination is maintained by SurveySparrow.
 For any issues with the destination, [contact their Support team](mailto:support@surveysparrow.com).